 LIVER CIRRHOSIS DIET

 Sugar, for instance, creates a strain on the liver.
 Therefore, physicians regard simple sugars as highly dangerous for people with NAFLD or Liver Cirrhosis.
-Natural sugar found in fruit and vegetables metabolize slower, due to the added fiber.
-The liver manages these fiber rich sugars more easily.
+The natural sugar found in fruit and vegetables metabolizes slower, due to the added fiber.
+The liver manages these fiber-rich sugars more easily.

 Foods containing saturated fats, such as meats and other animal products, are harder to digest.
 This affects bile production n the event of the slow functioning of the liver.
 Avoiding animal products ensures an easier load on the liver.
 A vegan diet for liver health overcomes these issues.